-Eleven states (California, Connecticut, Illinois, Maine, New Hampshire, New Jersey, North Carolina, Oregon, Rhode Island, Vermont and Washington) and one city (New York City) require licensed child care facilities to test their drinking water for lead.
+Eleven states (California, Connecticut, Illinois, Maine, New Hampshire, New Jersey, North Carolina, Oregon, Rhode Island, Vermont and Washington) and two cities (New York City and DC) require licensed child care facilities to test their drinking water for lead.
 Some states have additional requirements for any facility that operates their own public water system or school testing requirements that apply to child care facilities on school property.
 For the eleven states that specifically require licensed facilities to test for lead in drinking water, the requirements differ widely.
 Key features include:

 - Facilities covered: Requirements may apply to child care centers, smaller home-based or family child care, or both.
 All requirements currently only cover licensed facilities.

 - Testing timing, frequency, and location: The required frequency for testing ranges from a one-time test to testing every 1-6 years – often coinciding with when licenses are renewed.
 While most require sampling at all potential sources of drinking water (e.g., used to drink, cook, or mix infant formula) a few states only require limited sampling (e.g., at a single outlet).